Christopher Walken: 1980s

 Walken's first film of the 1980s was the controversial Heaven's Gate, also directed by Cimino.
 Walken also starred in the 1981 action adventure The Dogs of War, directed by John Irvin.
 He surprised many critics and filmgoers with his intricate tap-dancing striptease in Herbert Ross's musical Pennies from Heaven (1981).
 In 1982, he played a socially awkward but gifted theater actor in the film adaptation of Kurt Vonnegut's short story Who Am I This Time? opposite Susan Sarandon.
 Walken then played schoolteacher-turned-psychic Johnny Smith in David Cronenberg's 1983 adaptation of Stephen King's The Dead Zone.
 That same year, Walken also starred in Brainstorm alongside Natalie Wood and (in a minor role) his wife, Georgianne.

 In 1985, Walken played a James Bond villain, Max Zorin, in A View to a Kill, Roger Moore's last appearance as Bond.
 Walken dyed his hair blond to befit Zorin's origins as a Nazi experiment.

 At Close Range (1986) starred Walken as Brad Whitewood, a rural Pennsylvania crime boss who tries to bring his two sons into his empire; his character was mostly based on criminal Bruce Johnston.

 In 1988, Walken played a memorable role as Sgt.
 Merwin J. Toomey in Neil Simon's Biloxi Blues, which was directed by Mike Nichols, and he played the role of Federal Agent Kyril Montana in The Milagro Beanfield War.
 He also played the leading role of Whitley Strieber in 1989's Communion, an autobiographical film written by Strieber.
 It was based on claims that he and his friends were subject to visitations by unknown, other-worldly entities variously identified as "aliens" or "visitors".
 That same year, Walken appeared in the film Homeboy, which was written by and featured Mickey Rourke in the titular role.
 In 1989, he played the lead role of "Puss" in the Cannon theater group's musical version of Puss in Boots.

 1990s

 The Comfort of Strangers, an art house film directed by Paul Schrader, features Walken as Robert, a decadent Italian aristocrat with extreme sexual tastes and murderous tendencies who lives with his wife (Helen Mirren) in Venice.

 King of New York (1990), directed by Abel Ferrara, stars Walken as ruthless New York City drug dealer Frank White, a recently released prisoner set on reclaiming his criminal territory.
 In 1991, Walken starred in Sarah, Plain and Tall as Jacob Witting, a widowed farmer.
 In 1992, Walken played villain millionaire industrialist Max Shreck in Batman Returns.
-Also in 1992, Walken appeared in Madonna's controversial coffee table book SEX, and the music video for her hit single "Bad Girl", (directed by David Fincher).
-He also played Bobby, Cassandra's producer, in Wayne's World 2.
+In January 1993, he appeared in Madonna's music video for her hit single "Bad Girl" (directed by David Fincher).
+Walken also played Bobby, Cassandra's producer, in Wayne's World 2.